ordbase/generative-orc-721/diypunks/README.md

-For now the official support channel is the ordinal punks discord (until we stretch the welcome and get kicked out).
+For now the official support channel is the ordinal punks discord (join us in the #generative-orc-721 channel).
 For an invite see <https://twitter.com/OrdinalPunks/status/1620230583711576068>.

 For more technical questions & commentary,